Differentiating frictionally locked asperities from kinematically coupled zones: Application

 \section{Application}

-The Nankai subduction zone is situated in southwestern Japan, where the Philippine Sea Plate subducts beneath the Amur Plate, hosting megathrust earthquakes of Mw $\gtrsim$ 8 recurrently~\citep{ando1975source}.
-Paleoseismic records suggest several sections of Mw8 class asperities aligned along this subduction zone~\citep{ishibashi2004status,furumura2011revised}.
-Seismogenesis in this subduction zone has been investigated by various data and analyses, including coseismic slip inversions~\citep{kikuchi1982inversion,murotani2015rupture}, paleoseismic analyses~\citep{garrett2016systematic}, structural anomaly compilations~\citep{kodaira2000subducted,kodaira2006cause}, and gravity anomaly studies~\citep{wells2003basin}.
-The Nankai subduction zone has attracted further attention through recent findings of slow earthquakes~\citep{obara2016connecting}.
-Previous studies have estimated the locked zone as well~\citep{kimura2021mechanical,sherrill2024locating}.
-Here, we attempt to characterize the locked zone as asperities, to extract its robust long-wavelength properties comparable to other clues.
+Megathrust earthquakes recur along the Nankai subduction zone off southwestern Japan, driven by the northeastward subduction of the Philippine Sea Plate beneath the Amur Plate~\citep{ando1975source}.
+Paleoseismic records suggest several sections of Mw 8 class asperities aligned along this subduction zone~\citep{ishibashi2004status,furumura2011revised,garrett2016systematic}.
+Such hypothetical asperities and their partitions are supported by velocity anomalies~\citep{kodaira2000subducted,kodaira2006cause}, gravity anomalies~\citep{wells2003basin}, and estimated slip zones of megathrust earthquakes~\citep{kikuchi1982inversion,murotani2015rupture}.
+Recent findings of slow earthquakes allow us to assess this hypothesis of aligned asperities in light of seismic activities~\citep{obara2016connecting}.
+Modern approaches of geodetic inversions enable the direct inference of locked zones~\citep{kimura2021mechanical,sherrill2024locating}.
+Here, we revisit the locking inversion of the Nankai to characterize the locked zone as asperities.
+The primary aim of the following analysis is to verify the developed scheme, specifically whether it extracts robust long-wavelength properties.